nilashma-laha/RNAseq_Mice_Pipeline/README.md

 Quality control was performed using FastQC on compressed FASTQ files (.fastq.gz).
 Reports were generated in HTML and ZIP format for each sample.

 ## Data Type
 Paired-end RNA sequencing

 ## Platform
 Analysis performed on Ubuntu Linux using terminal-based tools.
 Raw FASTQ and BAM files are not included due to size limitations.

+## Reference Genome
+Species: Mus musculus
+Genome assembly: GRCm39
+The reference genome (FASTA) and corresponding gene annotation (GTF) were downloaded from Ensembl.
+The genome FASTA file was indexed using HISAT2 before alignment.

 ## Strandedness Handling
 Library type was inferred using Salmon (-l A).